CMW20SMB - Microwave CANDY - Free user manual and instructions

 Installation

-(2) The rear surface of appliance shall be placed against a wall.
-Leave a minimum clearance of 30cm above the oven, a minimum clearance of 20cm is required between the oven and any adjacent walls.
+(1) The minimum installation height is 85 cm.
+(2) The rear surface of the appliance shall be placed against a wall.
+Leave a minimum clearance of 30 cm above the oven, and a minimum clearance of 20 cm is required between the oven and any adjacent walls.
+(3) Do not remove the legs from the bottom of the oven.
+(4) Blocking the intake and/or outlet openings can damage the oven.

+(5) Place the oven as far away from radios and TVs as possible.
+Operation of the microwave oven may cause interference to your radio or TV reception.
 2. Plug your oven into a standard household outlet.
-Be sure the voltage and the frequency is the same as the voltage and the frequency on the rating label.
+Be sure the voltage and the frequency are the same as the voltage and the frequency on the rating label.

-WARNING: Do not install oven over a range cooktop or other heat-producing appliance.
+WARNING: Do not install the oven over a range cooktop or other heat-producing appliance.
 If installed near or over a heat source, the oven could be damaged and the warranty would be

 void.